florin03/sonoff-s26-esphome-wifi-smart-socket-/README.md

 Note

 Please do not ask to add new devices unless it requires additional code for new features.
 If the device is not listed as a module, try using Templates first.
-If it is not listed in the Tasmota Device Templates Repository create your own Template.
+If it is not listed in the ESPHome Device Repository create your own Template.